 Ritchie-Jennings Memorial Scholarship application

 Provide Official Transcript(s) showing all completed college or university courses

 Three letters of recommendation must be submitted on behalf of the applicant*

-*At least one letter is preferred to be from a Certified Fraud Examiner (CFE).
-Students are encouraged to meet with a Local ACFE Chapter to become acquainted with a CFE.
+Local ACFE Chapter to become acquainted with a CFE.
 Additional Letters of Recommendation should be requested from an individual who may be familiar with your fraud-related activities, interests, goals, and anti-fraud career path such as an instructor or employer.

 During the application process, you will provide information on three recommenders.
 These individuals will receive a link to upload their individual letters of recommendation on your behalf.

 The following persons are not eligible to apply:

 High school students (including seniors)

 College or university students graduating in 2014 (students must be enrolled through 2015)